Apprenticeship Courses

 Entry Requirements

-You will need to be currently employed by a building control team in the United Kingdom and work for a minimum of 30 hours per week.
+All applicants will need to be currently employed by a building company within the UK and be working or a minimum of 30 hours per week.

 Interested?